 Are you looking to establish or rebuild your credit?
 If so, you'll need the right financial tools to achieve your goal.
-Good news: a secured credit card can help you establish or re-establish the credit you need.
+Good news: A secured credit card can help you establish or re-establish the credit you need.
 Here's the full scoop on using secured credit cards to build credit.

 A secured credit card uses money you place in a security deposit account as collateral.
 Your credit line is based on your income, ability to pay and the amount of your cash collateral deposit.
 For example, if you put $1,000 into the deposit account, your available credit line will be $1,000 if you have sufficient income and can demonstrate your ability to pay.
 (Note that a secured credit card is not the same thing as a prepaid card.
-Your initial deposit is simply collateral and doesn't count towards payments.)
+Your initial deposit is simply collateral and doesn't count toward payments.)
 A security deposit gives lenders the confidence that you will pay them back, even if you have damaged credit or no credit history.